e-izdfr/adversarial-search-godot/README.md

 # adversarial-search-godot
-Solving a board game with adverserial search
+Solving a board game with adversarial search